mukhtarmid/Data-Extractor/README.md

 **Step 1:** We import the libraries such as, `BeautifulSoup from bs4`, `requests`, `time`, & as usual `pandas` for playing with datas.

-**Step 2:** Inside an varibale store the website in the form of string.
+**Step 2:** Inside an varibale store the website url in the form of string.

 **Step 3:** `requests.get(url).text` will give you the html code, but in the text form.
 Store it in `html` variable.